Commission to Inquire into Child Abuse

-The Commission to Inquire into Child Abuse (CICA) was one of a range of measures introduced by the Irish Government to investigate the extent and effects of abuse on children from 1936 onwards.
-Commencing its work in 1999, it was commonly known in Ireland as the Laffoy Commission after its chair, Justice Mary Laffoy.
+The Commission to Inquire into Child Abuse (CICA) was one of a range of measures introduced by the government of Ireland to investigate the extent and effects of abuse on children from 1936 onwards.
+Commencing its work in 1999, it was commonly known as the Laffoy Commission, after its chairperson, Justice Mary Laffoy.
 Laffoy resigned as chair in 2003 and was succeeded by Justice Sean Ryan, with the commission becoming known as the Ryan Commission.
 It published its final public report, commonly referred to as the Ryan report, in 2009.

 The commission's remit was to investigate all forms of child abuse in Irish institutions for children; the majority of allegations it investigated related to the system of sixty residential "Reformatory and Industrial Schools" operated by Catholic Church orders, funded and supervised by the Department of Education.

-The commission's report said testimony had demonstrated beyond a doubt that the entire system treated children more like prison inmates and slaves than people with legal rights and human potential, that some religious officials encouraged ritual beatings and consistently shielded their orders amid a "culture of self-serving secrecy", and that government inspectors failed to stop the abuses.
+The commission's report said testimony had demonstrated beyond a doubt that the entire system treated children more like prison inmates and slaves than people with legal rights and human potential; that some religious officials encouraged ritual beatings and consistently shielded their orders amid a "culture of self-serving secrecy", and that government inspectors failed to stop the abuses.

 Among the more extreme allegations of abuse were beatings and rapes, subjection to naked beatings in public, being forced into oral sex, and subjection to beatings after failed rape attempts by religious brothers.
 The abuse has been described by some as Ireland's Holocaust.
 The abuse was said to be "endemic" in the institutions that dealt with boys.
 The UK based Guardian newspaper, described the abuse as "the stuff of nightmares", citing the adjectives used in the report as being particularly chilling: "systemic, pervasive, chronic, excessive, arbitrary, endemic".

 The Report's conclusions section (Chapter 6) supports the overall tenor of the accusations without exception.
 The commission's recommendations were restricted in scope by two rules imposed by the Irish government, and therefore do not include calls for the prosecution or sanction of any of the parties involved.

 The Irish government excluded other institutions; survivors at the time advocated for inclusion of the Magdalene Laundries but these were deemed private.
 Survivors during the child abuse redress process at the last stage were gagged, while the religious orders were given protection against prosecution.